tygern/BuildDomino/README.md

 [Coxeter diagram](http://en.wikipedia.org/wiki/Coxeter%E2%80%93Dynkin_diagram).

 ### Output

+#### Elementary Calculations

+BuildDomino is able to compute the length, descent sets, and inverse of an element.
+It can also tell whether a particular element is a *bad* element.
+We define a bad element to be an element that has no reduced expressions beginning or ending in two noncommuting generators that is not a product of commuting generators.
+Each of these computations is conducted using the signed permutation corresponding to the element.

+#### Domino Tableaux

 Once the user enters a Coxeter group element, BuildDomino can output the right and left domino tableau.
 The user has two choices for the